metio/terraform-provider-k8s/docs/data-sources/lambda_services_k8s_aws_function_url_config_v1alpha1_manifest.md

 Required:

 - `auth_type` (String) The type of authentication that your function URL uses.
-Set to AWS_IAM ifyou want to restrict access to authenticated IAM users only.
-Set to NONEif you want to bypass IAM authentication to create a public endpoint.
-Formore information, see Security and auth model for Lambda function URLs (https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html).
+Set to AWS_IAM if you want to restrict access to authenticated IAM users only.
+Set to NONE if you want to bypass IAM authentication to create a public endpoint.
+For more information, see Security and auth model for Lambda function URLs (https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html).

 Optional:

-- `cors` (Attributes) The cross-origin resource sharing (CORS) (https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)settings for your function URL. (see [below for nested schema](#nestedatt--spec--cors))
+- `cors` (Attributes) The cross-origin resource sharing (CORS) (https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) settings for your function URL. (see [below for nested schema](#nestedatt--spec--cors))
-- `function_name` (String) The name of the Lambda function.Name formats   * Function name – my-function.   * Function ARN – arn:aws:lambda:us-west-2:123456789012:function:my-function.   * Partial ARN – 123456789012:function:my-function.The length constraint applies only to the full ARN.
-If you specify only thefunction name, it is limited to 64 characters in length.
+- `function_name` (String) The name of the Lambda function.
+Name formats * Function name – my-function. * Function ARN – arn:aws:lambda:us-west-2:123456789012:function:my-function. * Partial ARN – 123456789012:function:my-function.
+The length constraint applies only to the full ARN.
+If you specify only the function name, it is limited to 64 characters in length.
-- `function_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--function_ref))
+- `function_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--function_ref))
 - `qualifier` (String) The alias name.

 <a id="nestedatt--spec--cors"></a>